Tajon Buchanan: New England Revolution

 On January 11, 2019, Buchanan was selected ninth overall in the 2019 MLS SuperDraft by New England Revolution.
 He made his professional debut on March 9, 2019, as an 81st-minute substitute during a 2–0 loss to Columbus Crew.
-He scored his first career goal on September 12, 2020 in a 2-1 loss to the Philadelphia Union.
+He scored his first career goal on September 12, 2020, in a 2-1 loss to the Philadelphia Union.

 On November 24, 2020, he scored his first MLS Cup playoffs goal, scoring the second and final goal in a 2–0 win over the Philadelphia Union.

-On July 3, 2021 Buchanan scored the first goal in the history of Lower.com Field, in the Revolution's 2-2 draw against Columbus Crew.
+On July 3, 2021, Buchanan scored the first goal in the history of Lower.com Field, in the Revolution's 2-2 draw against Columbus Crew.

 During the 2021 season, Buchanan's continued good form for the Revolution earned him a nomination to the MLS squad for the 2021 MLS All-Star Game in August 2021.

 Club Brugge

 In August 2021, Buchanan signed a three-and-a-half-year deal with Belgian First Division A champions Club Brugge.
 Buchanan was loaned back to New England Revolution for the remainder of the 2021 MLS season.
 The $7 million transfer fee (with a 10% sell-on clause) paid by Club Brugge was a club-record received by the Revolution for one of their players.

 He made his debut for Brugge against Sint-Truiden on January 15, 2022.
 Buchanan scored his first goal for Brugge on April 24 against Royal Antwerp.

 Inter Milan

 On January 5, 2024, Buchanan officially joined Serie A club Inter Milan for a reported fee of €7 million, plus €3 million in add-ons, signing a four-and-a-half-year deal with the Italian club.
 In the process, he became Serie A's first ever Canadian player.

 Buchanan made his debut for his new club on February 16, as a substitute for Alessandro Bastoni in a 4–0 victory over Salernitana.
-On 10 May 2024, Buchanan scored his first goal for Inter, scoring the third goal in a 5–0 victory against Frosinone, to become the first Canadian to score in Serie A.
+On May 10, 2024, Buchanan scored his first goal for Inter, scoring the third goal in a 5–0 victory against Frosinone, to become the first Canadian to score in Serie A.

 Loan and move to Villarreal

 On February 1, 2025, Buchanan joined Villarreal in Spain on loan with an option to buy.
 On July 29, 2025, Buchanan made his move to Villarreal permanent, as Inter and Villarreal agreed on a fee of $14.4 million CAD, with the Serie A club receiving 20% of any future sale.

-On August 24, 2025, Buchanan scored a hat-trick in a 5–0 home win over Girona.
+On August 24, 2025, Buchanan scored a hat-trick in a 5–0 home win over Girona, becoming the first Canadian to score a hat-trick in La Liga and the second Canadian to score one in Europe’s top five leagues, after Jonathan David.